The Problem With Contraband Days

 We’re all in this together.

-UPDATE: I took the family out to Contraband Days to check it out for myself, and we discovered that it’s basically a small carnival with sometimes pirates.
+UPDATE: I took the family out to Contraband Days to check it out for myself last year, and we discovered that it’s basically a small carnival with sometimes pirates.
 My kid had a lot of fun catching beads and coins from the two floats that made up the “parade”, but other than that, there was a conspicuous lack of piracy at the Pirate Festival, unless you count all the women walking around in revealing costumes and 8-inch heels of questionable historical accuracy.

 The carnival and the rest of the festival (the stage, the Buccaneers, etc…) are separated by a corridor of food vendors selling typical fair food, which is nice because I like a little fried everything with my fried everything.
 It also serves as a sort of DMZ between kids riding rides at the carnival and adults getting wasted by the stage.